0xsysenter/0xsysenter.github.io/_posts/2021-01-02-ios-apps-reverse-engineering-introduction.markdown

 Assuming you have jailbroken your device, you will need the following software:

--Any linux distro installed on your host or in a VM (I recommend Debian-based distros if you want to install software via aptitude)
+- Any linux distro installed on your host or in a VM (I recommend Debian-based distros if you want to install software via aptitude)

--ideviceinstaller: A tool to install iOS apps (.ipa files) on your device from your computer.
+- ideviceinstaller: A tool to install iOS apps (.ipa files) on your device from your computer.
 It can be installed with the following command:

 `sudo apt install ideviceinstaller`

--[Optional, but highly recommended] iProxy: SSH to your device via USB cable without the need for wifi.
+- [Optional, but highly recommended] iProxy: SSH to your device via USB cable without the need for wifi.
 You can install it with the following command:

 `sudo apt install libusbmuxd-tools`

--Your reverse engineering tool of choice (e.g. IDA, Binary Ninja, Hopper, Ghidra, radare2, etc.):
+- Your reverse engineering tool of choice (e.g. IDA, Binary Ninja, Hopper, Ghidra, radare2, etc.):

 I recommend to pick either ghidra or radare2 (with cutter if you want a GUI for radare2) since they are both available for free.